Guides

 This will become an enormous maintenance headache, and can even lead to unfavorable integration experiences for your end-users such as requiring separate OAuth flows for the same integration (one for integrations built in-house, one for integrations built through the unified API provider).

-An extensible alternative
+A more extensible alternative

 If you want to build robust integrations that can unlock additional value for your customers, an Embedded iPaaS is a better choice than a unified API.